-Both the X-H1 and the WG-60 are recent models that are part of the current product line-up.
-The WG-60 replaced the earlier Ricoh WG-50, while the X-H1 does not have a direct predecessor.
+Both the X-H1 and the WG-60 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Ricoh.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-H1 and the Ricoh WG-60?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-H1:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.